-Estate planning defined: A good estate plan creates a roadmap that is easily administered not only at the time of your passing, but also should you become incapacitated.
-It also avoids the expense and delay of court proceedings.
+A good estate plan creates a roadmap that is easily administered not only at the time of your passing, but also should you become incapacitated.
+It also helps you and your heirs avoid the expense and delay of court proceedings.

-Partner and veteran South Bay, CA estate planning attorney Brad Baker explains, “Estate planning is the process of anticipating multiple scenarios and arranging for the trusted people in your life to have the ability to handle matters for each scenario.
-My goal is to help you determine your intent and draft it unambiguously to memorialize that intent.
+Partner Brad Baker explains, “Estate planning is the process of anticipating multiple scenarios and arranging for the trusted people in your life to have the ability to handle matters for each scenario.
+My goal is to help you determine your intent and draft your trust unambiguously to memorialize that intent.
 You should have peace of mind when you sign your documents.
 If you don’t…we haven’t gotten it right and you shouldn’t be signing!
 For individuals and families with death tax issues, I work to achieve a plan to minimize taxes while still maintaining flexibility to meet changing circumstances.”
-Attorney Christine Daniels works with Brad to help clients maximize their goals and their peace of mind in estate planning.
+Attorney Mary Korkodian works with Brad to help clients maximize their goals and their peace of mind in estate planning.